 Throughout my career as an intellectual property lawyer, I have been fascinated by the interplay between law and popular culture, and I have had the good fortune to be involved in many cases that allowed me to observe the process up close and in real time.
 It was while working on a dispute between a small music publisher and major record label many years ago that I first came across the case of Ira B. Arnstein versus Cole Porter, which led me in turn to the cases of Ira B. Arnstein versus Edward B. Marks Music Corp., versus ASCAP, versus Warner Brothers, versus Twentieth-Century Fox, and versus Broadcast Music, Inc. Whoever this Arnstein character was, he had seemingly taken on every important element of the popular music business at the time of its greatest glory.
 The idea for Unfair to Genius, a narrative history of popular music and copyright law during the Age of the Songwriter, told through the misadventures of one of the losers the music business had left behind, occurred to me in a flash.

 Gary A. Rosen (email@example.com)

-Gary A. Rosen has litigated copyright, patent, and other intellectual property cases for more than 25 years.
+Gary A. Rosen has litigated copyright, patent, and other intellectual property cases for more than 30 years.
 He holds a degree in physics from Haverford College and graduated magna cum laude from the University of Michigan Law School.
-Before entering private practice, he served as a law clerk to federal appellate judge and award-winning legal historian A. Leon Higginbotham, Jr. He and his wife Lisa, a physician, and their two children live outside Philadelphia.
+Before entering private practice, he served as a law clerk to federal appellate judge and award-winning legal historian A. Leon Higginbotham, Jr. He and his wife Lisa, a physician, live outside Philadelphia.